If you’re travelling in a car in your own country then chances are you’re travelling in your own car.

 On your first sight of results from your favourite online search site it’s hard to tell the car-hire aggregators from the real car-hire companies, but once you follow the links and open the pages you can usually tell because the car-hire aggregator websites list all the car-hire companies that they poll for offers.
 If you book with a car-hire aggregator you will usually pay a small deposit as part of the booking process (this is their cut), and you will pay the rest to the car-hire company when you collect the car.

 If you are keen enough to do your full due diligence for your car hire you should check a few of both the aggregator websites and the real hire-car company websites, but you will usually get the best deal on an aggregator website.
-Aggregator website prices usually include more of the things that are commonly left out by car-hire companies I usually end up using Economy Car Rentals, but I have used others, including real hire-car company websites.
+Aggregator website prices usually include more of the things that are commonly left out by car-hire companies.
+I usually end up using Economy Car Rentals, but I have used others, including actual hire-car company websites.

 That’s the basics of hiring a car for travelling, but there is more subtlety to it than that – you can find more on my tips for hiring a car in another article, here.